-Ryanair launches a new service between Dublin and Luton with two 46-seater turbo prop BAE748 aircraft.
-And so the first fare war in Europe begins.
+Ryanair launches a new service between Dublin and Luton and the first air fare war in Europe begins.

 Ryanair, the "no frills" airline aims to reduce cross channel airfares with the launch of its new service to London Luton and claims that

 Before putting a single plane on the route they managed to bring down airfares sharply.

 Ryanair will operate the service with two 46-seater turbo prop BAE748 aircraft.

 Can 40-seater turbo props compete with established airlines?